 A: I hope that the book can have a positive effect on others by showing them the Golden Rule – treat others as you would like to be treated.
 Never laugh or make fun of others because you have no idea what they could be going through.

 Q: What advice do you have for another kid who wants to help people around them but doesn’t know where to start?

 A: I would say look at what you’re good at, then find a way to use that special skill to help people.
 Also, people just want to know that others care.
 You don’t have to change the world to make someone smile!
 First step – Open a door for someone, smile or compliment them.
 Next step: take over the world (with kindness, of course!)

-You can find “Today’s The Day” on Amazon – 100 percent of the proceeds from this book go to Children’s Cancer Research Fund to help fund lifesaving cancer research!
+You can find “Today’s The Day” on Amazon – and $6 from the sale of each copy (the full profit earned minus business taxes) will be donated to Children's Cancer Research Fund to help fund lifesaving cancer research!